phetsims/phet-info/doc/phet-software-design-patterns.md

 We do not filter child options out before passing them up to the parent.
 With this in mind please be mindful of the option naming to make sure that you don't cause collisions.
 See https://github.com/phetsims/tasks/issues/934.

-Try to keep related options groups together, both for instantiation and `_.extends` statements.
+Try to keep related options groups together, both for instantiation and `merge` statements.
 For examples, if you have several options related to a11y, keep them together, don't interleave them with other options.

 ### Nesting